Serkan-Dursun/Sales-Analysis/notebooks/ETL_Processes.md

 # Importing Dummy Data from Excel to SQL Server (ETL Process)

-This document explains, step by step, how I performed an ETL (Extract, Transform, Load) process to move my mock sales and marketing data from Excel into SQL Server, clean it, and enforce data integrity for my Sales Performance Analysis project.
+This document explains, step by step, how I performed an ETL (Extract, Transform, Load) process to move my mock Sales Performance data from Excel into SQL Server, clean it, and enforce data integrity for my Sales Performance Analysis project.

 ---

 ## 1. Extract: Preparing the Data

-- I generated realistic mock data with Python and loaded into Excel, with each sheet representing a table (e.g., customers, products, sales, etc.).
+- I generated realistic mock data with Python and loaded it into Excel, with each sheet representing a table: `customers`, `products`, `sales`, `sales_reps`, `marketing_campaigns`, `web_analytics`, and `ab_test_results`.
 - The data generation process is fully documented in [`notebooks/Python_Code_to_create_Excel_Dummy_Data.md`](Python_Code_to_create_Excel_Dummy_Data.md).
 - Each sheet had clear column headers and no empty rows or columns.
-- click here to see the excel file data/sales_performance_data.xlsx, or click here to see the image of the Excel tables.
+- Click [here](../data/sales_performance_data.xlsx) to see the Excel file (`data/sales_performance_data.xlsx`), or click [here](../images/EXCEL_Sales_Analysis_Data_Tables.jpg) to see the image of the Excel tables.

 ---

 ## 2. Load: Importing Data Using SQL Server Import Wizard

-1. I opened SQL Server Management Studio (SSMS).
+- Launched **SQL Server Management Studio (SSMS)** and connected to the target database instance.
-2. Right-clicked my target database and selected **Tasks > Import Data...** to launch the SQL Server Import and Export Wizard.
+- Navigated to the desired database, right-clicked, and selected **Tasks > Import Data...** to initiate the SQL Server Import and Export Wizard.
-3. Chose **Microsoft Excel** as the data source and selected my `.xlsx` file.
+- Specified **Microsoft Excel** as the data source and provided the path to the `.xlsx` file containing the mock data.
-4. Set my SQL Server database as the destination.
+- Selected the target SQL Server database as the destination for the import operation.
-5. Mapped each Excel sheet to a new table (e.g., `customers$`, `sales$`, etc.).
+- Configured the mapping of each Excel worksheet to a corresponding staging table in SQL Server (e.g., `customers$`, `sales$`, etc.).
-6. Completed the wizard, which created new tables in my database with a `$` suffix.
+- Executed the import process, resulting in the creation of new staging tables (with a `$` suffix) in the database, each populated with the data from the respective Excel sheets.

 ---